Metropolitan mayor: Election methods

-The metropolitan mayor is by right the mayor of the administrative centre: to this end, all the statutes of the metropolitan cities identify the capital or the institutional headquarters of the body (with the sole exception of the Metropolitan City of Bologna, in whose statute no capital or legal headquarters is indicated).

-However, if certain specific conditions are met, the law of 7 April 2014, no. 56 also allows for the possibility that the statute of the metropolitan city provides for the election by universal suffrage of the mayor and the metropolitan council with the electoral system that must be determined by state law.
+The metropolitan mayor is by right the mayor of the administrative centre; to this end, all the statutes of the metropolitan cities identify the capital or the institutional headquarters of the body (with the sole exception of the Metropolitan City of Bologna, in whose statute no capital or legal headquarters is indicated).
+If certain specific conditions are met, the Law No. 56 of 7 April 2014 (Delrio Law, named after Graziano Delrio) also allows for the possibility that the statute of the metropolitan city provides for the election by universal suffrage of the mayor and the metropolitan council with the electoral system that must be determined by state law.

-The statutes of the metropolitan cities of Rome, Milan and Naples provide for the direct election by universal suffrage of the mayor and councilors, in the event that parliament passes a specific electoral law that regulates the vote.

-The statute of the metropolitan city of Genoa provides that the metropolitan mayor can be elected by universal and direct suffrage, after the conditions established by the law of the State have been met and according to the methods established by the same.
+The statutes of the metropolitan cities of Rome, Milan and Naples provide for the direct election by universal suffrage of the mayor and councilors in the event that the Italian Parliament passes a specific electoral law that regulates the vote.
+The statute of the metropolitan city of Genoa provides that the metropolitan mayor can be elected by universal and direct suffrage after the conditions established by the law of the state have been met and according to the methods established by the same.

-The statutes of the metropolitan cities of Reggio Calabria and Venice provide that the metropolitan mayor and the metropolitan council are elected by universal suffrage, where the division of the capital city into multiple municipalities is not provided for; however, the Delrio law currently expressly provides for these entities to need to divide the capital city into multiple municipalities in order to be able to elect the two bodies by universal suffrage.
-On 1 December 2019, the fifth referendum for the separation of Venice and Mestre took place in Venice (a consultation that - if successful - would have made it possible to start the process to arrive at the direct election of the metropolitan bodies), but the necessary quorum was not reached.
+The statutes of the metropolitan cities of Reggio Calabria and Venice provide that the metropolitan mayor and the metropolitan council are elected by universal suffrage, where the division of the capital city into multiple municipalities (comuni) is not provided for; the Delrio Law expressly provides for these entities to need to divide the capital city into multiple municipalities in order to be able to elect the two bodies by universal suffrage.
+On 1 December 2019, the fifth referendum for the separation of Venice and Mestre took place in Venice (a consultation that if successful would have made it possible to start the process to arrive at the direct election of the metropolitan bodies); however, the necessary quorum was not reached.